spoonfloor/baby-eats/docs/migrations.md

 3. Normalize ordering field
    • Either rename step_number → order
    OR keep step_number but reinterpret purely as ordering.
-   • Derived display numbers always computed in UI.
+   • Derived display numbers (grouped by heading) are always computed in UI.

 4. Simplify load/save adapters
    • With type and order present, DB ↔ StepNode is 1:1.